MarceauKa/shaark/readme.md

 - [vue-toasted](https://github.com/shakee93/vue-toasted) is used for in app notifications
 - [vuedraggable](https://www.npmjs.org/package/vuedraggable) is used to reorder items in chests
 - [vue-clickaway](https://github.com/simplesmiler/vue-clickaway) is used to close search bar when clicked away

-## Contribute

-All contribution are welcome!
-Please use the `dev` branch for your pull requests.
-If you make changes to JS, don't compile assets in production, I'll manually compile them when merging for security reasons.

 ## Tests